-The following table provides certain information as of December 31, 2019, regarding existing compensation plans, under which equity securities of the Company are authorized for issuance.
+The following table provides certain information as of December 31, 2020, regarding existing compensation plans, under which equity securities of the Company are authorized for issuance.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Option Awards and Restricted Stock Units (a) Weighted- Average Exercise Price of Outstanding Option Awards Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Equity compensation plans approved by stockholders(1)(2) 14,255,114(4) 3,661,307(4) \$13.74(5) \$17.86(5) 2,737,136(6)(7) 230,795 Equity compensation plans not approved by stockholders(3) Total 17,916,421 \$17.00(5) 2,967,931
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Option Awards and Restricted Weighted- Average Exercise Price of Outstanding Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Stock Units (a) Option Awards Column (a)) Equity compensation plans approved by 15 617 600 (4) ¢ 1460 ( 2 002 016 (6)(7) stockholders(1)(2) 15,617,689 (4) \$ 14.69 (5 5) 2,992,916 (6)(7) Equity compensation plans not approved by stockholders(3) 4,406,803 (4) \$ 17.82 (5 5) 238,589 Total 20,024,492 \$ 15.41 3,231,505

-- (1) Consists of the Coherus Biosciences, Inc. 2014 Equity Incentive Award Plan (the "2014 Plan"), 2014 Employee Stock Purchase Plan (the "ESPP") and 2010 Equity Incentive Plan, as amended. - (2) The 2014 Plan contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance pursuant to awards under such plan shall be increased on the first day of each year beginning in 2015 and ending in 2024, in each case subject to the approval of the plan administrator on or prior to the applicable date, equal to the lesser of (A) four percent (4%) of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (B) such smaller number of shares of stock as determined by our Board of Directors; provided, however, that no more than 18,846,815 shares of stock may be issued upon the exercise of incentive stock options.
-The ESPP contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance under such plan shall be increased on the first day of each year beginning in 2015 and ending in 2024, in each case subject to the approval of the plan administrator on or prior to the applicable date, equal to the lesser of (A) one percent (1%) of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (B) such smaller number of shares of stock as determined by our Board of Directors; provided, however, no more than 3,520,000 shares of stock may be issued under the 2014 ESPP. - (3) Consists of the Coherus Biosciences, Inc. 2016 Employment Commencement Incentive Plan (the "2016 Plan").
+(1) Consists of the Coherus Biosciences, Inc. 2014 Equity Incentive Award Plan (the "2014 Plan"), 2014 Employee Stock Purchase Plan (the "ESPP") and 2010 Equity Incentive Plan, as amended.

+- (2) The 2014 Plan contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance pursuant to awards under such plan shall be increased on the first day of each year beginning in 2015 and ending in 2024, in each case subject to the approval of the plan administrator on or prior to the applicable date, equal to the lesser of (A) four percent (4%) of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (B) such smaller number of shares of stock as determined by our Board of Directors; provided, however, that no more than 18,846,815 shares of stock may be issued upon the exercise of incentive stock options.
+The ESPP contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance under such plan shall be increased on the first day of each year beginning in 2015 and ending in 2024, in each case subject to the approval of the plan administrator on or prior to the applicable date, equal to the lesser of (A) one percent (1%) of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (B) such smaller number of shares of stock as determined by our Board of Directors; provided, however, no more than 3,520,000 shares of stock may be issued under the ESPP. - (3) Consists of the Coherus Biosciences, Inc. 2016 Employment Commencement Incentive Plan (the "2016 Plan").
 The 2016 Plan provides for the grant of non-qualified stock options, restricted stock units, restricted stock awards, performance awards, dividend equivalents, deferred stock awards, deferred stock units, stock payment and stock appreciation rights to a person not previously an employee or director of the Company, or following a bona fide period of non-employment, as an inducement material to the individual's entering into employment with the Company.
 The 2016 Plan does not provide for any annual increases in the number of shares available.
-See also Note 12 to the audited consolidated financial statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2019 for a description of the material features of the 2016 Plan. - (4) Consists of shares of common stock underlying outstanding options. - (5) Represents the weighted average exercise price of outstanding options.
-The weighted average exercise price does not take into account outstanding RSUs. - (6) Includes 2,316,555 shares that were available for future issuance as of December 31, 2019 under the ESPP, which allows eligible employees to purchase shares of common stock with accumulated payroll deductions.
-Up to 1,145,000 shares may be issued with respect to the purchase period in effect as of December 31, 2019, which purchase period ends on May 15, 2020. - (7) Includes 420,581 shares that were available for future issuance as of December 31, 2019 under the 2014 Plan, which allows management to grant equity-based awards to employees, directors or consultants.
+See also Note 12 to the audited consolidated financial statements included in the